uml-robotics/uml_hri_nerve_armada_workstation/README.md

   - The simulation can be run with the following command for the workstation and j2s7s300 version of the Jaco2 robot:
 	`roslaunch j2s7s300_moveit_config j2s7s300_gazebo_workstation_and_robot.launch`

-More repositories will be added to the list, this process is a work in progress.
+More repositories will be added to the list as they are properly configured.
+These packages will contain edited, forker robot repositories as well as custom moveit configs for robots whose structure is altered slightly for certain additional equipment where applicable.